niyuan17/Linear_Forecasting/README.md

 **Correlation with future return**
 ![Alt text](correlation_with_future_return.jpg)

+## B. Regression Models
+1. Basic idea:
+Use the predictors to predict future return, with multiple regression models.
+2. Defining the data:
+Our "Y" is the n-day future return of SPX, where n = 130 (as the paper suggested) or 60 For each predictor, calculate the correlation between Y and (1) the predictor's raw value, (2) ewma of this predictor, (3) log of this predictor (we abandoned this one).
+Then we use the one with maximum correlation as our "transformed predictor"
+In some models we use raw values of predictors, while in others we use transformed value.
+3. Our Methods:
+From 2001.1.1 to 2017.1.1, on the first day of month, we used past m-year (m=10 or 5, where 10 is suggested in the paper) daily data, excluding most recent n days (n=130, for example), as our training set to fit regression parameters.
+The parameters are used to predict future returns on each day of that month.
+The predicted future return is then used to calculate position in PnL backtesting.

+**(1) simpLR and LR_Trans("Kitchen sink" model)**
+This is the basic, simplest regression model where we use every predictor as long as it exists.
+We have two models here. simpLR uses raw values, and LR_Trans uses transfromed values to fit the model, and find that they generates almost identical results.
+So for simplicity we only use raw values in the following values.

+**(2) corrLR (Correlation screening model)**
+Unlike the first model, here we only use those predictors with a correlation to Y that's higher than a threshold.
+The papre proposed threshold=0.1, and we also tried other values.

+**(3) realCorrLR ("Real-time" correlation screening model)** This one is similar to (2), except that we exclude those predictors in our model before they were first proposed (or "invented") in history.
+For example, a certain indicator might be first noticed in 2006, and later people fill the values of this indicator before 2006.
+In this case we only include it after 2006.
+This is the model with the best performance in the paper

+**(4) elasticNet (Elastic net model)**
+This model was not mentioned in the paper.
+We test different combination of parameters (alpha, which controls the size of penalty term; and l1_ratio, which controls the ratio of l1_norm penalty and l2_norm penalty.)

 Normal text **bold** then *italic*.
 Escape \* \` \< \_ \# \\ & more.